robert-mcdermott/rolling-code-auth/README.md

 2. **Server (Garage Door Opener)**: Represents the server that receives and validates the code sent by the client.

 ## How It Works
-1. **Code Generation**: The client and server start with a shared secret seed and a counter.
-The client generates a code (SHA-256 cryptographic hash) using the shared secret seed and counter for each authentication attempt.
+1. **Code Generation**: The client and server start with a shared secret key and a counter.
+The client generates a code (SHA-256 cryptographic hash) using the secret key and counter for each authentication attempt.
+The generated code is only ever used once, a new code is generated for each authentication.
+The secret key and counter value are never exposed over the network.

 2. **Code Transmission**: The client sends the code (SHA-256 cryptographic hash) to the server.